Vulnerability Discovery and Exploitation¶

 Your final mark for the course will be determined as follows:

 - There will be 5 assignments.
 Each assignment requires a plagiarism declaration to accompany the hand-in and plagiarism will be checked for and enforced.

-- Each of these assignments will be weighted equally, but may be adjusted if a curve is required due to marks being too low.
+- Each of these assignments will be weighted equally, but may be adjusted if an assignment is found to be disproportionately difficult.